Hefti1879/lyricify/README.md

 # Lyricify
 Repository for my first mobile app: Lyricify.
-Used to get the lyrics and spotify link by music recognition. t
+Used to get the lyrics and spotify link by music recognition.